Building learning power

 Talking about learning

 A little thing that makes a big difference is helping kids learn how to talk about the process of learning.
-This involves teachers and students changing the way they speak together in class and is a form of habit change.
-As a school leader, let staff know that habit change is what you are asking of them and you need to support them to do it.
+This involves teachers and students changing the way they speak together in class.

 Results – what students say